gilzoide/hello-gdextension/1.hello-c/README.md

 ```

 As we can see, Godot initializes and deinitializes our extension 4 times, one for each initialization level.
-The `GDExtensionInitializationLevel` enumeration lists the possible initialization levels Godot use:
+The `GDExtensionInitializationLevel` enumeration lists the possible initialization levels that Godot uses:

 - `GDEXTENSION_INITIALIZATION_CORE`: happens right after the engine's core modules are initialized.
 - `GDEXTENSION_INITIALIZATION_SERVERS`: happens right after the engine's servers are initialized.